 We ensure that teaching and learning opportunities meet the needs of all pupils.
 This includes children who belong to groups that could be at risk of making limited progress, including those who might be disadvantaged in one way or another.

 We realise that not all children who are eligible for the Pupil Premium Grant are disadvantaged.
 Equally, we recognise that some children who are not eligible for the grant do, indeed, suffer social disadvantage.
-So we don’t use eligibility for the grant as the way to decide whether or not support is provided.
+So we don’t use eligibility for the grant alone as the way to decide whether or not support is provided.

 Below are reports relating to the Pupil Premium Grant.
 They describe income and expenditure and contain information about the attainment of eligible children compared with others.